 In addition, several plugins are great for optimizing your WordPress site’s mobile speed.
-WebP Express converts images on a website into super-fast WEBp versions which work with 80% of the devices and require no compression software on servers.
+WebP Express converts images on a website into super-fast WEBp versions which work with 80% of devices and require no compression software on servers.
 This is an easy way to improve browsing speeds in any environment!

 A more robust option would be using The AMP plugin from WordPress.
-It creates fast loading ampersands called “amp” for each page you create/edit making them load instantaneously upon clicking through onto that specific URL when accessed via desktop computers or laptops connected wirelessly over WiFi networks but also functioning well offline if there isn’t always
+It creates fast-loading ampersands called “amp” for each page you create/edit making them load instantaneously upon clicking through onto that specific URL when accessed via desktop computers or laptops connected wirelessly over WiFi networks but also functioning well offline if there isn’t always

 Enable GZIP compression